YashPat22/LLM_VLM_Comparison/README.md

 # LLM_VLM_Comparison
 This repository is created for the project done for 10623 - Generative AI course offered at CMU (Spring 2024).

-## To setup dependencies for Object dectector:
+## To setup dependencies for Object detector:
 Install all the requirements using requirements using object_detector_requirements.yml or install dependies manually using:
   1) pip install inference
   2) pip install inference-gpu